Georgy Matyukhin

-Georgy Gavrilovich Matyukhin (Георгий Гаврилович Матюхин; born September 6, 1934) is a Soviet and Russian economist who served as chairman of the Central Bank of Russia from August 1990 to June 1992.
+Georgy Gavrilovich Matyukhin (Георгий Гаврилович Матюхин; 6 September 1934 – 5 September 2026) was a Soviet and Russian economist who served as chairman of the Central Bank of Russia from August 1990 to June 1992.

-Biography
+Life and career

-He was born September 6, 1934 in Barnaul.

-Graduated from the Semipalatinsk Geological Prospecting College.
-In 1953-1956, he worked as a geologist in Tajik SSR and Western Siberia.
+Georgy Gavrilovich Matyukhin was born in Barnaul on 6 September 1934.
+He graduated from the Semipalatinsk Geological Prospecting College, in 1953–1956, he worked as a geologist in Tajik SSR and Western Siberia.

 In 1961, he graduated from the Moscow State Institute of International Relations.
 After graduating, he worked for 4 years in the central office of the First Chief Directorate of the KGB.
 Then he was sent to Uruguay, from where he was expelled with a group of Soviet intelligence officers.

 From 1970, he worked at the International Investment Bank for 2 years full-time, then 11 years as a consultant.
 He completed correspondence postgraduate studies at the Moscow Financial Institute and defended his PhD thesis on the topic of "International Regional Banks".

-In 1973-1980, he was an employee of the Institute of World Economy and International Relations of the USSR Academy of Sciences.
+From 1973 to 1980, he was an employee of the Institute of World Economy and International Relations of the USSR Academy of Sciences.
 He defended his doctoral dissertation on the topic of "Problems of Credit Money under Capitalism".

-From 1980 to 1988 he was a Professor of the All-Union Academy of Foreign Trade.
+From 1980 to 1988, he was a Professor of the All-Union Academy of Foreign Trade.

-In 1988-1990 he was a leading researcher at the Institute of the USA and Canada of the USSR Academy of Sciences.
+From 1988 to 1990, he was a leading researcher at the Institute of the USA and Canada of the USSR Academy of Sciences.